 At the point of Referral, the job seeker will choose their CTA Provider from those delivering services in the relevant Employment Region.
-Employment Providers, NEST Providers or the Department's DSCC are required to refer job seekers to the CTA Provider chosen by the Participant.
+Employment Providers, NEST Providers and the Department's DSCC are required to refer job seekers to the CTA Provider chosen by the Participant.

-(Deed reference: Items 1.4 and 2 of Schedule 2)
+(Trial Deed reference: Items 1.3 and 2 of Schedule 2)